apache/amoro/docs/engines/spark/spark-ddl.md

 > keys, partitions, and properties are not inherited from the source table and need to be configured separately.

 > You can enable uniqueness check for the primary key in the source table by setting set
-> `spark.sql.arctic.check-source-data-uniqueness.enabled = true` in Spark SQL.
+> `spark.sql.mixed-format.check-source-data-uniqueness.enabled = true` in Spark SQL.
 If there are duplicate primary keys, an
 > error will be raised during the write operation.

 You can use the following syntax to create a table with primary keys, partitions, and properties:

 ```
-CREATE TABLE arctic_catalog.db.sample
+CREATE TABLE mixed_catalog.db.sample
-PRIMARY KEY(id) USING arctic
+PRIMARY KEY(id) USING mixed_iceberg
 PARTITIONED BY (pt)
 TBLPROPERTIES (''prop1''=''val1'', ''prop2''=''val2'')
 AS SELECT ...